top of page

 Understanding why SIBO developed in the first place is what determines whether treatment leads to short-term relief or lasting improvement.
 In other words, you need to determine SIBO's root cause, and then treat the root cause to get lasting relief.

-Curious what is your SIBO root cause?
+Curious what your SIBO root cause is?
 Take my Root Cause Quiz and find out.

 Why Antibiotics Alone Often Fail for SIBO